haddocking/haddocking.github.io/education/HADDOCK24/LightDock-membrane-proteins/index.md

 The first step to refine out top predicted models by LightDock will be to prepare an ensemble multi-model PDB file containing those top predicted models.

 * First, download and decompress the [provided complete run](/education/HADDOCK24/LightDock-membrane-proteins/simulation.tgz).
-* There is a file `lgd_clustered_rank.list` with all the clustered structures from the simulation ranked by score and already analyzed in terms of fraction of native contacts (fnc), iterface RMSD (i-RMSD) and ligand RMSD (L-RMSD).
+* There is a file `lgd_clustered_rank.list` with all the clustered structures from the simulation ranked by score and already analyzed in terms of fraction of native contacts (fnc), interface RMSD (i-RMSD) and ligand RMSD (L-RMSD).
 See below the first ten structures:

 <pre style="background-color:#DAE4E7">
 # Structure        fnc     i-RMSD  L-RMSD  Score